 Our commitment to delivering public benefit is at the core of our Mission.
 In furtherance of our Mission, our key objective during 2022-23 was to deliver excellence in our two primary charitable purposes, research and education.

 Excellence in research, for us, means:

-- our research collaborations attract prestigious academic and commercial partners – increasing our research power and extending our influence
+- our research collaborations attract prestige academic and commercial partners – increasing our research power and extending our influence

-- our enterprise and innovation deliver scientific and economic impact – benefiting communities locally, regionally, nationally and internationally
+- our enterprise and innovation delivers scientific and economic impact – benefiting communities locally, regionally, nationally and internationally

 - our research environment is vibrant and supportive – nurturing talent from doctoral students and early career researchers through to established academics

 - our culture is one of open enquiry and debate – challenging received wisdom and fostering the highest standards of research integrity